Meet the Governing Council

 Pat Newman, primary principals rep

-Pat has over 36 years’ experience as a school Principal and is currently Principal at Hora Hora School, a Decile 2 contributing school in Whangarei.
+Pat has 40 years’ experience as a school Principal and is currently Principal at Hora Hora School, a Decile 2 contributing school in Whangarei.

 He has teaching experience in Primary and Intermediate education.
 Pat has extensive governance experience, including current membership of Evaluation Associates Te Tai Tokerau Representation First Time Principals/pastoral care and 15 years presidency of the Te Tai Tokerau Principals Association.
 He has previously spent eight years as an elected member of the New Zealand Teachers Council, along with 13 years NZPF executive, including two years as National President representing NZ principals in national and world venues.
 Pat’s teaching career has provided him with hands-on experience in educating, interacting with, and supporting at risk young people.